be there for… a family member

 It can be difficult not to jump into problem-solving mode, but this often isn’t what your family member wants or needs.
 Discuss with your loved one how they want to be supported and offer what you can.
 Listen to their concerns and work collaboratively with them to think of ways to help them through the difficult times.
 Allow your family member to take ownership of their well-being and guide the process.

 The “S” Word: Talking about suicide will not give someone thoughts they did not already have.
-Rather, it will let your friend know you are there for them and are open for any and all conversation.
+Rather, it will let your loved one know you are there for them and are open for any and all conversation.
 You then will be a source of support if things become difficult in the future.